 For as long as she could remember, Nia had dreamed about sea monsters.
-Sometimes they were hideous, misshapen fish crawling out of the lake in her parents' back yard, a lake that had suddenly become deeper and wilder, storm-tossed and flooding its banks, bringing the fish into her bedroom in a rising seep of water.
+Sometimes they were hideous, misshapen fish crawling out of the lake in her parents' back yard, a lake suddenly deeper and wilder, storm-tossed and flooding its banks, bringing the fish into her bedroom in a rising seep of water.
 Sometimes the creatures were beautiful, sleek plesiosaurs whose size made them visible as she watched from a mountaintop, arching and gliding beneath distant clear waters.
 But most often the sea monsters were completely unseen.
 She had dreams of swimming at ease, never struggling, though she knew the water was endless and impossibly deep, and sensing something coming towards her, something massive, something that made the whole ocean tingle with its electrical charge.

 She understood the word awe from an early age as the feeling in those dreams.
 It didn't mean rosy lights in church and the angels singing.
 It meant confronting something outside her reality, outside her very element of breathable air, and facing it beyond fear.
 People accused her of being an adrenalin junkie: they didn't understand half of it.